Public consultation for the Marine Plan for Northern Ireland

 The Marine Plan will come into effect when it is published in final form and adopted.

 The involvement of those with an interest in and responsibility for the marine area has been central to the development of the Marine Plan, as set out in the Statement of Public Participation (SPP).
+A revised SPP has been published.

 We encourage anyone with an interest in marine planning to get in touch.
 You can be added to our stakeholder list to receive updates on progress and information on upcoming events.
 During the public consultation on the Marine Plan you can comment with your view on the policy proposals.